cdelorme/go-multiconf/readme.md

 Intelligent automatically generated help messages are provided, depending on whether `Description` has been set on the `Config` instance.
 This allows an intuitive activation and will capture `-h`, `--help`, and simply `help`, to display generated help, followed by running `os.Exit(0)`.

+All environment variables and cli options are loaded as strings, so we've added the `reflect` package to help identify the configuration object and cast the fields to the correct types before merging the final map with your structure.  _This is a trivial fix as json only supports three main data types and we only need to concern ourselves with one unexpected input format._  We silently discard failed casts in-line with the `json.Unmarshal` behavior.

 ## future

 In the future I would like to make the following changes:

-- add support for default values and force merge with `parseEnv` & `parseOption`
+- confirm or fix depth support (both `set()` and `cast()` may need modifications)
+- rename project/repo/package to something more succinct (`gonf` or `gomc`)
+- eliminate `Configuration` interface in favor of just `interface{}`
+	- replace with dynamic interface assertions for greater flexibility
+- remove logger dependency and implementation (assertions to optionally log)
 - enhance or simplify options, `getopt` parsing, and the associated help system
+- strip comments from json configuration files
-- add support for `sighup` based reloads
+- add support for `sighup` reloads

+## discarded

 I have decided not to support the following:

-- type-specific methods for registration of environment variables and cli options
+- separate operation to register default values
+- support for functions by type when registering cli and env settings
-- introducing fswatch to automatically reload when configuration file changes
+- reloading configuration file on change

-_I firmly believe types should be inferred by the configuration struct supplied, and that may involve some `reflect` logic in the future to support attempts to safely correct inputs from cli options and environment variables._
+_Since we are working with a configuration `struct`, all default values can be set on the object directly from the start._

+_Types should be enforced by the `struct` and we have implemented the `reflect` package to automatically handle casting._

-_Automatic reloads requires a transient dependency for cross-platform support, and introduces a new level of complexity regarding tracking of multiple folders.
-I may expose a `reload()` function in the future, but I don't intend to add fswatch behavior._
+_Automatic reloads requires a transient dependency for true cross-platform support otherwise it requires a polling solution; it introduces a new level of complexity regarding tracking of multiple file paths as configuration path is variable; finally we may not want to run the callback when a reload fails and that adds yet another one-off behavior._  Overall, the complexity of this solution is not one I wish to burden my software with at this time.

 # references